SIMPATICOProject/IFE/README.md

 the redirect page to contain the scripts which communicates the OAuth2.0 token information upon success.
 See [login.html](https://github.com/SIMPATICOProject/IFE/blob/master/login.html) page for details.

+**IMPORTANT!** For make the Authentication work correctly under IE 10/11, it is necessary that the redirect page is **IN THE SAME DOMAIN** the e-service page is.
+The code of the redirect page should reflect the one found in [login.html](https://github.com/SIMPATICOProject/IFE/blob/master/login.html).

 ### 2.2.
 Configure Logging

 The logging component is used by all the other IFE modules in order to log the relevant interaction events.
 It should be already installed